tcheukueppoo/maat/docs/gc.md

 `sweep_fin`) put unreachable shared objects in the gc's LSO.
 An LSO sweep can only be done when all maatines have initiated a gc run that has passed the atomic phase as it'll assure all reachable shared objects are marked and avoid loss of references.
-This means that a garbage collector of a maatine will wait until all the other garbage collectors of the other maatines have passed the atomic phase(`atomic`) before sweeping its LSO, this is not really bad because most objects are maatine-local and have already been freed in the previous sweeps.
+This means that the garbage collector of a maatine will wait until all the other garbage collectors of the other maatines have passed the atomic phase(`atomic`) before sweeping its LSO, this is not really bad because most objects are maatine-local and have already been freed in the previous sweeps.

-When an OS thread starts the garbage collector for a maatine, it'll have to process the maatine' worklist of objects which at the start logically should contain rooted objects the maatine owns.
+When an OS thread starts the garbage collector for a maatine, it'll have to process the maatine' worklist of objects which at the start should logically contain rooted objects the maatine owns.
 In normal circumstances the collector should only traverse objects of that maatine to propagate marks but due to the fact that objects can be shared accross maatines, the collector might encounter a shared object that does not belong to this maatine.
-As we said from the start, memory of objects should only be reclaimed by the collector that ran the collection for the maatine owning those objects which is why any encountered shared object we don't own from the worklist will first be marked **gray** and be either processed or send to the share worklist of the maatine that owns it.
+As we said from the start, memory of objects should only be reclaimed by the collector of the maatine owning those objects which is why any encountered shared object we don't own from the worklist will first be marked **gray** and be either processed or send to the share worklist of its owner.
 Whether to process or send the object to the share worklist of its owner depends on the garbage collection state of the owner.
 Every encountered shared object we don't own might have links to objects we own and so if we cannot send shared objects to the share worklist of their owners and rely on them to forward back our objects to our share worklist, we'll be obliged to process them in our worklist with the aim of blackening objects we own and marking **shared** and **gray** shared objects we don't own.

 ```maat
 // Possible objects' colors